 - Bake: Place the pan, uncovered, on the highest shelf of the oven.
 Bake for 30 minutes.

-- Add seafood: Remove the pan from the oven.
-Gently stir in the frozen peas.
-Arrange the prawns and mussels (if using) on top of the rice, pushing them in slightly.
+- Add the seafood: Remove the pan from the oven.
+Gently stir in the frozen peas and arrange the prawns and mussels on top, pushing them in slightly.
 Scatter the crisp chorizo over the top.

-- Finish: Return to the oven for another 10–15 minutes, or until the rice is tender, the liquid is absorbed, and the prawns are pink and cooked through.
+- Finish baking: Return to the oven for another 10–15 minutes, or until the rice is tender, the liquid is absorbed and the prawns are pink.

-- The Rice Choice: You must use Spanish paella rice (Calasparra or Bomba).
+- Use proper paella rice.
+You must use Spanish paella rice such as Calasparra or Bomba.
 It absorbs three times as much liquid as long-grain rice but stays separate rather than turning creamy like risotto rice.

-- Oven Ease: Delia’s oven method eliminates the panic of a burnt bottom (the socarrat).
+- The oven does the hard work.
+This method eliminates the risk of a burnt bottom that you get with stovetop paella.
 It cooks the chicken through gently while the rice steams evenly.

-- Saffron Soak: If you have time, crush the saffron and soak it in a little of the hot stock for 10 minutes before adding.
-This extracts the maximum yellow color and floral flavor.
+- Soak the saffron first.
+If you have time, crush the saffron and soak it in a little of the hot stock for 10 minutes before adding.
+This draws out the maximum colour and flavour.

 - Calories: 650 kcal